 Recreational drone rules in the US

 Now let’s get into the rules of flying for fun in the US.
 I’m assuming you’ve passed the TRUST test.
-If you haven’t, please do. (seriously, it’s set up like corporate training… you can’t fail the test)
+If you haven’t, please do. (seriously, it’s set up like corporate trainings… you can’t fail the test)

 Register Your Drone